How to Get a Telephone & Communications Equipment Trading License in Dubai

 The UAE's telecoms sector is supported by strong infrastructure investment, a tech-savvy population of over 10 million, and government initiatives such as the UAE Digital Economy Strategy, which aims to double the digital economy's contribution to GDP within a decade.

-This licence is well suited to a variety of business profiles, including:
+This license is well suited to a variety of business profiles, including:

 International telecoms distributors seeking a Middle East base